robert-hh/Micropython-Editor/README.md

 like the esp8266, you have to put pye_mp.py into the directory esp8266/modules, esp32/modules or smt32/modules (micropython.org) or esp32/frozen (pycom.io) and
 rebuild micropython.
 A cross-compiled version may executed from the file system.
+- pye_x3.py, pye_x3.mpy: Condensed file for XBEE 3 devices.
+The .mpy file can
+be imported from the file system, but it should be better bundled into flash with uos.bundle().
 - pye: Executable single file for Linux

 ### Further front-ends